AishwaryaM1111/UCI-HAR-Feature_selection/README.md

 # UCI-HAR-Feature_selection
-Human Activity Recognition using SHAP and Random Forest feature selection I have used HAR dataset did the classification using Random forest and to resduce the feature/ to use limited features for my feature work i have used SHapley Additive exPlanations (SHAP) to know the important feature from the 561 features. later i have got some feature like i have use top 100 feature to train and test.
+Human Activity Recognition using SHAP and Random Forest feature selection I have used HAR dataset did the classification using Random forest and to resduce the feature/ to use limited features for my feature work i have used SHapley Additive exPlanations (SHAP) to know the important feature from the 561 features. later i have obtained some feature like i have use top 100 feature to train and test using RF classification.

 Human Activity Recogniation dataset can be downloaded from the this link: